Not everyone wants to buy what you’re selling.

 If you’re interviewing only women between the ages of 25 and 40, what other similarities do they have?

-For example, you might find out that all the women who liked your products were married.
+For example, you might learn that all the women who liked your products were married.

 You could also discover that women of a certain social class or annual household income were more receptive to your brand than others.

-Make sure you find out as much information as possible about everyone in your focus groups.
+Ensure you find as much information as possible about everyone in your focus groups.

 Use the market segmentation graphic above as a reference.

-Have all of your participants fill out a questionnaire before the interview or focus group starts.
+Have all your participants complete a questionnaire before the interview or focus group starts.

-But realize you won’t find out everything you need after just one session or interview.
+But realize you won’t discover everything you need after just one session or interview.

 This market research phase is an ongoing process.